dreymonde/AppFolder/README.md

 For example, let's assume that we want to add a **"Files"** folder inside our **"Application Support"** directory.

-At this point we need to unvail a mystery: `AppFolder.Library.Application_Support` will not return you just *some* `Directory` instance -- it will return you a strongly-typed instance of type `Library.Application_Support`, which is a `Directory` subclass.
+At this point we need to unveil a mystery: `AppFolder.Library.Application_Support` will not return you just *some* `Directory` instance -- it will return you a strongly-typed instance of type `Library.Application_Support`, which is a `Directory` subclass.

 Each `Directory` subclass represents a folder.
 So if we want to describe our **"Files"** folder, we need to create a new subclass: